 A growing number of students take part in international internships each year.
 Students have participated in international internships ranging from working on the development of national archives in Uganda to ICT development activities with the United Nations in Korea to project management with Lenovo in China.
 Learn more about internships UMSI students have completed in recent years, many of which are internationally-based.

 Students and faculty regularly pursue international research and collaborations with our partners abroad.
 Students have participated in research projects in Madagascar, Zimbabwe, South Africa, India, amongst many other locations.

-SI prepares students to embark on international careers within the information world.
+UMSI prepares students to embark on international careers within the information world.
 Alumni can be found working in a range of industries in Taiwan, New Zealand, China, the Democratic Republic of Congo, amongst many others.

-International visitors to SI
+International visitors to UMSI

 The School of Information and the University of Michigan provide a range of funding opportunities and resources for international internships and research.